GDAP Overview: Sync 365 Consent Requirements

 Sync 365 Grant Partner Consent

-1. Replace<tenantID> in the following URL with the customer tenant ID:
+1. Replace<tenantID> in the following URLs with the customer tenant ID:

 2. Access the URL using the Global Administrator account of the customer tenant.